Group theoretical methods to construct the graphene: Concluding remarks

 The method for constructing the graphene sheet can be generalized to more dimensions in a straightforward way.
 Indeed, generalization of the graphene sheets built using Brillouin zones is possible for any dimension and any symmetry group.
 The classification of Brillouin zones is found in \cite{MP92}.

 Generalization of the construction of graphenes by means of congruence classes is possible only when the symmetry is of type $A_n$, $n<\infty $.
-Higher dimensional graphenes are not formed by hexagons in general.
+Higher dimensional graphene-like structures are not formed by hexagons in general.

-It would be curious to investigate the triangular lattice from the point of view of $G_2$ symmetry only.
-The problem is more complicated because the $G_2$ lattice cannot be decomposed into 3 congruence classes.
-However, we can use the Brillouin zones to construct the graphene.

 Colouring of graphenes can be generalized to higher dimensional lattices of simple Lie algebras.
 Moreover, the phase transition can be generalized to more dimensions.